polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

 After being engaged by Contoso and gathering the requirements from the client, FT has put forward a design which embraces the Azure platform and DevOps for development and deployment, delivers stipulated high availability and disaster recovery provisions, as well as addresses multi-tenant identity and data sovereignty requirements identified during the planning stage (no customer data in the public cloud and filtering out regulated data for international customers when transferring it from the country of its origin).
 The solution relies on resources deployed to the following locations:

-- Azure public cloud in the South Central US region and an Azure Stack Hub integrated system running in the FT Dallas datacenter serving as the production environment for US-based customers
+- Global Azure cloud in the South Central US region and an Azure Stack Hub integrated system running in the FT Dallas datacenter serving as the production environment for US-based customers

-- Azure public cloud in the North Central US region and an Azure Stack Hub integrated system running in the FT Chicago datacenter serving as the disaster recovery environment for US-based customers
+- Global Azure cloud in the North Central US region and an Azure Stack Hub integrated system running in the FT Chicago datacenter serving as the disaster recovery environment for US-based customers

-- Azure public cloud in the Canada Central region and an Azure Stack Hub integrated system running in the FT Toronto datacenter serving as the production environment for Canada customers
+- Global Azure cloud in the Canada Central region and an Azure Stack Hub integrated system running in the FT Toronto datacenter serving as the production environment for Canada customers

    ![Both Traffic manager and VPN connect Azure Public (South Central) with the Azure Stock FT Dallas datacenter, which in turn connects via VPN to the Contoso on-premises datacenter.](images/Whiteboarddesignsessiontrainerguide-AzureStackimages/media/image4.png "Preferred solution")